RustCrypto/elliptic-curves/wnaf/README.md

 ## About

-w-NAF is a signed-digit representation of a scalar with a minimal number of non-zero digits, reducing the number of costly group additions required during the double-and-add loop.
+wNAF is a signed-digit representation of a scalar with a minimal number of non-zero digits, reducing the number of costly group additions required during the double-and-add loop.

 The core idea is to represent a scalar `k` as a sequence of digits in: